-GSAS Compass helps doctoral and master’s students in the Arts and Sciences to identify, work toward, and achieve their post-graduation career goals.
-We are committed to creating an inclusive culture that fosters exploration, nurtures diverse interests, and assists in preparing GSAS students for a range of careers that are well suited to their individual skills, interests, values, and personalities.
-Above all, we empower students to harness their academic training in any career path they pursue.
+GSAS Compass assists students in GSAS doctoral and master’s programs in identifying, working toward, and achieving your post-graduation career goals.
+We are committed to creating an inclusive culture that fosters exploration, nurtures diverse interests, and prepares GSAS students for a range of careers that are well suited to your individual skills, interests, values, and personalities.
+Above all, we empower students to harness your academic training in any career path you pursue.

 Subscribe to the Columbia GSAS YouTube channel to watch recordings of past workshops and events.
 Follow Columbia GSAS on LinkedIn to stay up-to-date on our programming.